 In fact, many of the sources which come up in a typical results list are not scholarly - and you won't be able to use them if your assignment specifies "scholarly sources only."

-- For more detailed tips and suggestions to help you distinguish between scholarly and non-scholarly work consult the Library guide to Scholarly versus Popular Sources.
+- For more detailed tips and suggestions to help you distinguish between scholarly and non-scholarly work consult our overview of Scholarly versus Popular Sources.

 - Is the source part of an edited or peer-reviewed publication?